tanjazlender/MicrobiomePrime/README.md

 - `marker_specificity_cutoff`
 - `max_mismatch` and/or `max_primer_delta`

+The rest of the variables can stay undefined.

 <details>
-  <summary>Click to see the details of MicrobiomePrime variables.</summary>
+  <summary>See all MicrobiomePrime variables and their descriptions</summary>

 | Variable                 | Explanation                                                                                               | Example                              | Default Value |
 |--------------------------|-----------------------------------------------------------------------------------------------------------|--------------------------------------|---------------|